Coinio/cosmic-ext-applet-vitals/README.md

 # COSMIC Vitals

-A minimal applet to display basic system resource usage, i.e. CPU, Memory, Network.
+A minimal configurable applet to display basic system resource usage, i.e. CPU, Memory, Network.

-I started building this to learn some Rust and play around with Pop_OS COSMIC.
-It's definitely a WIP but works pretty well for my needs.
-Hopefully the code will be useful to somebody else fighting with iced/libcosmic, etc.
+This came from wanting a project to build to learn some Rust, being a Pop_OS COSMIC user and not finding other applets that worked as I wanted.
+Hopefully, the code in the repo will be useful to for those fighting with iced/libcosmic, etc.

 ## Features